alex5673/2D-Turn-Based-RPG/README.md

 # 2D-Turn-Based-RPG
-2D turn-based RPG with a retro sprite based design
+2D turn-based RPG with a retro sprite based design made with Unity in C#

 *Game work in progress*